 What’s for Lunch?
 How Schoolchildren Eat Around the World is a nonfiction book aimed at kids aged 9-12 published by Red Deer Press.
 Ask your independent bookstore to stock it, or buy it here or here.
 It is also available in Korean.

-Written by Andrea Curtis, with photographs by Yvonne Duivenvoorden, What’s for Lunch? travels the globe peering into lunch trays, mugs, bowls and school bags in 13 countries — including a refugee camp in Kenya, a community school in Birmingham, England, a remote Andean village in Peru, and an eco-school in downtown Toronto, Canada.
+Written by Andrea Curtis, with gorgeous, full-colour photographs by Yvonne Duivenvoorden, What’s for Lunch? travels the globe peering into lunch trays, mugs, bowls and school bags in 13 countries — including a refugee camp in Kenya, a community school in Birmingham, England, a remote Andean village in Peru, and an eco-school in downtown Toronto, Canada.

 It uses the food we eat as a tool to explore worldwide issues like poverty, inequality, social justice and climate change.
 It also features examples of kids and organizations doing amazing things to reclaim their school lunch and the food system.